zorgoz/EPPlus.TableAsEnumerable/README.md

 }
 ```

-And than, when we have our table in EPPLus as ExcelTable, we can just enumerate the rows as objects:
+And than, when we have our table in EPPlus as ExcelTable, we can just enumerate the rows as objects:
 ```cs
 var table = excelPackage.Workbook.Worksheets["Cars"].Tables["Cars"];